2020PB/police-brutality/reports/Oregon.md

 ### Tear gas canister shot through window of car | July 26th

-An image shows the aftermath of a tear gas canister shot through the window of an empty parked car on SW 4th between Taylor and Yamhill.
+An image shows the aftermath of a tear gas canister shot through the window of an empty parked car on SW 4th between Taylor and Salmon.

 tags: bystander, less-lethal, property-destruction, tear-gas

 id: or-portland-169

-geolocation: 45.5176293, -122.6770152
+geolocation: 45.5168236,-122.6774529

 **Links**